Professor of Writing

 I regularly teach WR100 Effective Writing, our first-year core course, and courses such as Introduction to Rhetoric, Style, and Rhetoric of Professional Writing.
 My teaching is grounded in the basic rhetorical framework that highlights the role of audience, purpose and context in crafting a text.
 I also emphasize writing as a process, which means stressing activities such as revision and editing.
 My goal as a teacher of writing and rhetoric is to help students be successful not only in producing effective written texts but also in developing the ability to adapt one’s writing for a variety of purposes, audiences and contexts.

-In addition to my teaching and scholarship, I am currently serving as the department chair after serving as the department’s director of composition for eleven years.
+In addition to my teaching and scholarship, I was department chair from 2012-2015 and was the department's director of composition for eleven years.